BDC Hamburger Icon

 How dual monitors save time and money

-Dual monitors save time on side-by-side tasks.
+Dual monitors simplify side-by-side tasks.

 A second monitor increases productivity by decreasing the time it takes to complete specific tasks, such as data entry.
 A data-entry process can look something like this: